 Well, there is good news and bad news.
 The good news is that an explosion of measurability is about to happen.
 Everything digital will be easily measurable and we’ll have numbers coming out of our ears.
 The bad news is that it still isn’t going to prove anything.

 The problem lies in the business outcomes we aspire to.
 As an industry of dreamers we want to scale big mountains.
 Take a digital workplace programme.
 It may promise to contribute to “increasing employee engagement” or “increased employee retention” or even “improved innovation”.
 These are undoubtedly good things, but good things are only easy to measure where there is a simple cause and effect.
 For example, employee retention is a doddle to measure in a spreadsheet.
-The hard part is understanding how, say, our flexible working programme has contributed to it.
+The hard part is understanding how, say, our flexible working program has contributed to it.
+Some businesses decide to use managed workplace IT services due to the ever-changing complexity of IT equipment.
+As they strive for a big scale operation, they need IT support and guidance, making sure that their processes are as efficient as possible.

 The digital workplace makes a complex mix of positive and negative contributions to these business outcomes.
 So do a bunch of other factors – the economy, management decisions and other organizational programmes, for example: